maaliHasan/RainbowSDK/README.md

   ### Marking a message as read

-When receiving a message, the SDK for Android automatically send a receipt of type received to your recipient.
-On your own, you need to send a receipt of type read when the message received has been read.
-To send a receipt of type read, you need to call the API markMessagesFromConversationAsRead() with the IRainbowConversation as method parameter like in the following
+To manually mark a message as read , you need to send a receipt of type read when the message received has been read. this is can done by  calling  the API `markMessagesFromConversationAsRead()` with the IRainbowConversation as method parameter

  ```java
 ainbowSdk.instance().im().markMessagesFromConversationAsRead(m_conversation);

  ```

 ### List of events
 ---
-Here is a list of the events that you can subscribe on:
+Here is the list of list of the events that you can subscribe on  supported  by the Rainbow-Android-SDK

 | Name | Description |
 |------|------------|